choshun/ascii-sequence/README.md

 http://facebook.github.io/react/docs/multiple-components.html
 The key should always be supplied directly to the components in the array, not to the container HTML child of each component in the array

+NOTES (from sucking)
+If you try to dispatch immediately there'll be an esoteric error cause it can't assign a key or something (mount cycle, kinda like $timeout, digest, and apply).
+If you set a timeout, it will work but then fire like an interval...
+I dun get it.

+Next steps:

+2 models:
+Looking like I need a ui model grid -> layers, that populates the ui, the interactions will inform:
+A sequence model, a flat sequence array of objects (Immutable.List), that gets ordered by time and consumed by scheduler.

+Have a containers folder that transforms stores into immutable stuff that just gets passed to child components, all changes should be done there for all its responsibilities.

+What gets stored or "dispatched" should be the quickest simplest information I'd need for the store before it's transformed by container stuff.
+IE, for a trigger: time, layer, callback, data.
+In this case time may need to be futzed with to have an actual time, DON'T DO IT, just add event.positionX, the containers will do what they need to do.